-3 Project Name Rutland Street North Sidewalk Project Target Area Near East Goals Supported Neighborhood Stabilization and Revitalization Needs Addressed Public Infrastructure Improvements Funding CDBG: \$240,000 Description Sidewalk reconstruction will consist of approximately 2,702 linear feet along the 100-300 blocks of Rutland Street North between New York State Route 12 (State Street) and Huntington Street.
-Appoximently 1,096 linear feet of sidewalks on the east side as well as working to complete approximately 1,606 feet of sidewalk reconstruction on the west side of the 100-300 blocks.
-Due to the nature of reconstruction work, necessary removal of trees identified as being in poor condition is likely in specific locations along the project limits.
+Project Name Tilden Street - Starbuck Avenue Sidewalk Project 2020 Target Area Northwest Goals Supported Neighborhood Stabilization and Revitalization Needs Addressed Public Infrastructure Improvements Funding CDBG: \$250,000 Description The City will reconstruct approximately 1,300 linear feet of dilapidated sidewalks along the 300-500 blocks of Tilden Street between Lillian Street and Starbuck Avenue.
+As part of this work, the City will install approximately 800 linear feet of new sidewalks along the project limits where walks currently do not exist.
+The City will reconstruct approximately 620 linear feet of sidewalks along the west side of the 600-700 blocks of Starbuck Avenue from Seward Street to Pearl Street.
+Reconstruction and installation of sidewalks will improve pedestrian travel in the City's Northwest Target Area.
+Due to the nature of sidewalk construction work, the necessary removal of specific trees along the project area has been identified.
 The City will include tree planting where appropriate.
-Target Date 04/01/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 371 low to moderate-income (LMI) families will benefit from the proposed project based on the number of families in the Block Groups and the LMI percentage for the Block Groups that the project covers.
-Location Description Sidewalk reconstruction will occur along the 100 - 300 blocks of Rutland Street North between New York State Route 12 (State Street) and Huntington Street.
-This project is located in Census Tract 621, Block Group 2 and characterized as having a low to moderate income population of 65.5 percent.
-This project directly connects to sidewalks recently reconstructed as part of Phase 4 of the Near East (Huntington Street) Sidewalk Project, funded through the City's PY 2018-2019 Entitlement.
+Target Date 06/30/2021 Estimate the number and type of families that will benefit from the proposed activities The City estimates that 738 low to moderate-income (LMI) families will benefit from the proposed project based on the number of families in the Block Groups and the LMI percentage for the Block Groups that the project covers.
+Location Description The City will reconstruct approximately 1,300 linear feet of dilapidating sidewalks along the 300-500 blocks of Tilden Street between Lillian Street and Starbuck Avenue.
+As part of this work, the City will install approximately 800 linear feet of new sidewalks along the project limits where walks currently do not exist.
+The City will reconstruct approximately 620 linear feet of sidewalks along the west side of the 600-700 blocks of Starbuck Avenue from Seward Street to Pearl Street.
+This project is located in Census Tract 613, characterized as having a low to moderate income population of 83.97 percent.